 We will be posting a whole series on different recipes for kombucha making but we wanted to first get you used to the basic recipe and standards (ie no matter what kombucha recipe you use, there are things like waiting for your tea to cool down before adding the kombucha mushroom culture to you kombucha tea recipe, etc).

 Though the ingredients for the kombucha recipe are pretty basic… sugar, tea, kombucha culture and starter tea — you will find that by changing the type of tea and sugar used as well as fermentation times and other factors, the possibilities of what you can do are endless.
 But for now let’s start with the basics baby!

-Stuff You Need (please refer to the terms found on our in lesson one of our free 7 day kombucha mini course for more info on the terms. the sign up form is at the bottom of this post).
+Stuff You Need (please refer to the terms found on our in lesson one of our free 7 day kombucha mini course for more info on the terms right here.

 - Kombucha Mushrooms – (also known as a kombucha culture or kombucha SCOBY)